Photo:

 “The Half of It”

-A YA retelling of Cyrano de Bergerac set in the PNW, “The Half of It” features an Asian honor student named Ellie who has a side hustle writing papers for her less literate classmates.
+A YA retelling of Cyrano de Bergerac set in the Pacific Northwest, “The Half of It” features an Asian honor student named Ellie who has a side hustle writing papers for her less literate classmates.
 Things get complicated when a boy hires her to write love letters to the same girl Ellie has a crush on.
 Stream on Netflix, rated PG-13

 “Breakfast With Scot”